- CoolSculpting is a noninvasive procedure that uses cold temperatures to break down fat cells.

 - These DIY cryolipolysis treatments may cause unpleasant side effects, and their effectiveness is highly contested.

-Non-invasive body contouring is an increasingly popular — and lucrative — industry in the United States, with CoolSculpting’s fat-freezing crylipolysis technology leading the way.
-Given the hefty price tag of $600-$2,000 per treatment area, it’s no wonder that consumers are looking for cheaper alternative.
-But can holding an ice-pack against your love handles really kill stubborn fat cells?
+Given the hefty price tag of $600-$2,000 per treatment area, it’s no wonder that some consumers are looking for cheaper alternative.
+Can holding an ice-pack against your love handles really kill stubborn fat cells?
 We asked the experts.

 CoolSculpting is the brain child of Harvard University scientists Dr. Dieter Manstein and Dr. R. Rox Anderson.
 The two researchers initially took a keen interest in a condition known as “popsicle panniculitis,” which causes infants who are teething to show signs of fat loss in the cheeks after sucking on popsicles.